RocketChat/RC4Community/docs/components/wallet/README.md

 # Crypto Integrtion

-The RC4Community's crypto integration provides the user with two components `Meta` and `RequestNFT`.
+The RC4Community's crypto integration provides the user with three components `Meta`, `RequestNFT` and `NFTProfile`.

 ## Components